cado-security/product-help/docs/cado/deploy/aws/networking/aws-load-balancer.md

 * Name: `cado-alb`
 * Target: `cado-alb-test.us-east-1.elb.amazonaws.com`

-You should then be able to visit the domain in your browser and login to Cado.
+You should then be able to visit the domain in your browser and login to Darktrace / Forensic Acquisition and Investigation.

 ### (Optional) Adding a Web Application Firewall to your Load Balancer
 You can also add a WAF by: